-For some, it is a major contributor to gross domestic product as well as government revenues, supporting key sectors like health, education and infrastructure.
+For some, the sector is a major contributor to gross domestic product as well as to government revenues, supporting key sectors like health, education and infrastructure.
 At the micro level, natural gas is increasingly used for electricity and cooking, offering a cleaner alternative to coal, for example.
 For governments and investors, this presents some difficult choices, as they try to balance economic benefits against climate change obligations and environmental, social, and governance (ESG) commitments.

 In the second African Business Energy Series webinar, experts and players in the sector assessed this and other factors relevant to the future of oil and gas in the continent.